RaY8118/LUMI-Docs/Features to implement.md

 - [x] change login and register api URLs in frontend to sign-in and sign-up
 - [x] adapt the reminders URL name changes on frontend
 - [x] separated the reminder api calls in reminderService.jsx
-- [ ] add marker pointer for safe location along with current location
+- [x] add marker pointer for safe location along with current location
 - [x] create family hierarchy
 - [x] change the handlelogin function to switch based on role (first refetch usr data compare the role and redirect accordingly) {used redirect directly in stack screen to hide tabs}
 - [x] complete the reminders handling from caregivers side
 - [x] complete the maps on caregiver side
-- [ ] make the profile section better along with image
+- [x] make the profile section better along with image
-- [ ] create frontend ui to save profile image for the face recognition
+- [x] create frontend ui to save profile image for the face recognition
 - [x] alert for out of safe location (try using the push notification)
 - [x] solve the date and time issue
-- [ ] ui for custom notifications
+- [x] ui for custom notifications
+- [x] ui for creating family id
+- [x] ui for adding patient and members in family
+- [x] improve the layout of settings page
+- [x] change CGID and PATID to global context
+- [x] create about us page